RisabhKedai/DS_Algo_Leetcode/NOTES/JavaScript.md

 - To find a character occurs one or more times use + operator like ```/a+/``` .
 For checking the same but 0 or more times use * as: ```/a*/```

 - In regular expressions, a greedy match finds the longest possible part of a string that fits the regex pattern and returns it as a match.
 The alternative is called a lazy match, which finds the smallest possible part of the string that satisfies the regex pattern.
 However, you can use the ? character to change it to lazy matching. "titanic" matched against the adjusted regex of /t[a-z]*?i/ returns ["ti"].

+- Outside of character set a caret character ^ searches if the first word in the string is matching.
+Similarly, You can search the end of strings using the dollar sign character $ at the end of the regex.

+- The closest character class in JavaScript to match the alphabet is \w.
+This shortcut is equal to [A-Za-z0-9_].
+This character class matches upper and lowercase letters plus numbers.
+Note, this character class also includes the underscore character (_).

+- You can search for the opposite of the \w with \W. Note, the opposite pattern uses a capital letter.
+This shortcut is the same as [^A-Za-z0-9_].

+- You can search for whitespace using \s, which is a lowercase s.
+This pattern not only matches whitespace, but also carriage return, tab, form feed, and new line characters.
+You can think of it as similar to the character class [ \r\t\f\n\v]